Welfare state: India

+Since 2001, India has developed a strong welfare state with continuous increase in government expenditure on the social sector over the years.
+The general government's expenditure on social security and welfare which includes health insurances and public hospitals, education, grants for housing, financial transfers to the poor, free bus or metro tickets, unemployment benefits and a variety of social pensions was approximately ₹7164000 crore in 2022, representing 8.4 percent of gross domestic product (GDP).

 Singapore

 In Singapore, the government provides financial and social support through a variety of social assistance schemes for lower and middle-income Singaporeans.
 The Ministry of Social and Family Development runs ComCare, a program which provides income support for low-income citizen households through various schemes for short-to-medium term assistance, long-term assistance, child support, and urgent financial needs.
 The Community Development Councils also run various local assistance schemes within their districts.
 The Ministry of Manpower runs a Silver Support Scheme which provides additional financial support for low-income elderly with no family support.
 Meanwhile, the Ministry of Health also runs MediFund to assist anyone on their behalf to pay off the rest of their medical bills after initial government subsidies, other health financing schemes as well as funds from the Central Provident Fund has been used.

 In 2012, the Community Health Assist Scheme (CHAS) was introduced.
 It is a medical card that provides extended subsidies exclusively for Singaporean citizens usually from lower-to-middle income households, as well as the older generations, where they could receive treatment for common illnesses, chronic health problems and specific dental issues at private clinics for free.
-The intentions behind the scheme was to encourage Singaporeans to use such a card and tap into the private healthcare sector for common or minor chronic illnesses, as well as dental care, to reduce the strain at public community hospitals.
+The intentions behind the scheme were to encourage Singaporeans to use such a card and tap into the private healthcare sector for common or minor chronic illnesses, as well as dental care, to reduce the strain at public community hospitals.
 Originally, only a blue and orange card existed, depending on their household income.
 The CHAS scheme was further expanded in 2019 to include a new green card that provides for all Singaporeans no matter their household income.
 As a result, all Singaporeans became covered for chronic and common illnesses as well as dentistry at privately owned clinics.
 Subsidies for complex chronic conditions was also increased.

 In addition, the National Council of Social Service coordinates a range of 450 non-government voluntary welfare organisations to provide social services, while raising funds through The Community Chest of Singapore.
 Taking the World Bank's International Poverty Line (IPL)'s poverty threshold into account, the population of Singaporeans living below the poverty line is virtually non-existent.
 Singapore also has one of the highest housing ownership rates in the world – over 90 percent – owing to the government's policy of constructing extensive and quality public housing throughout the country and providing extensive subsidies for its citizens to obtain them.